basedguylandslug/basedguylandslug/README.md

-no i dont know how to code I just dorandom shit and post repos sometimes
+no i dont know how to code I just do random shit and post repos sometimes